 b) Draw the scenes of the story or make a three dimensional representation of the story.

-c) Help the children learn the meaning of "gleaning" by giving them a chance to do a modified form of it in this "gleaning game" (from the site here.)
+chance to do a modified form of it in this "gleaning game" (from the

-d) Let the children explore wheat.
+start all over again."d) Let the children explore wheat.
 Give each child a single spear (I bought some from Hobby Lobby in the dried flower section) and let them try to separate the grains.
 Let me know by Wednesday if you'd like me to buy some wheat for your class.

 e) Weave wheat into an ornament/hanging as described here.